 Alex Coccia is a D.Phil. candidate in Politics at St. John's College.
 He is studying the policy narratives that shape U.S. and state-level government responses to persistent poverty.
 Alex's dissertation explores the relationship between structural explanations for poverty and the role community agency plays in these explanations.
 He is supervised by Professor Desmond King and is the recipient of a Rhodes Scholarship to support his graduate study at Oxford.
 He holds an MPhil in Comparative Social Policy from the University of Oxford and a BA in Africana Studies and Peace Studies from the University of Notre Dame.

 "Working on a thesis in American history at Oxford, the RAI has become a second home for me.
 Of special importance for me is the graduate workshop, where I benefit from the stimulating works of my colleagues and get the opportunity to present my project and receive invaluable comments in the friendliest environment."

-Nimrod Tal, doctoral student from Israel, working on a thesis entitled 'The American Civil War in Twentieth Century England: Popular, Political, Military and Academic Legacies'
+Nimrod Tal, doctoral student from Israel, who wrote his thesis entitled 'The American Civil War in Twentieth Century England: Popular, Political, Military and Academic Legacies'